pcsmomo/typescript-react-projects/README.md

 {
   "start": "tsc --watch --preserveWatchOutput"
 }
-// without --preserveWatchOutput, whenever typescript changes, all log messages will refreshed
+// without --preserveWatchOutput, whenever typescript changes, all log messages will be refreshed
 ```

 ## Section 22: Creating the CLI